-I loved the Lamb & Quince recipe from Day 5, and I could not let the concept go!
-Lamb and quince dance in such harmonious complementarity and I simply had to post another recipe.
-In case you were not grabbed by the first posting, here I pair the lamb and quince in a stew scented with saffron and honey.
-Think about it, maybe for the last night of Hannukah.
+The Lamb & Quince Tagine (from 12 Days of Hipcooks, Day 5) was so tasty!
+I could not let the concept go without further exploration, since lamb and quince dance in such harmonious complementarity.
+In case you were not tempted by the first posting (or you were left wanting more), here is another delectable lamb and quince stew: this time it’s scented with saffron and honey.
+It would be wonderful for the last night of Hannukah.

 2 tablespoons butter